 If you have activated external modules manually, make sure to load their configuration files in all virtual host configurations.
-Configuration files for external modules are located under /etc/apache2/conf.d/ and are loaded in /etc/apache2/default-serv-er.conf and add it to specific virtual hosts only.
-See <a href=//etc/apache2/vhosts.d/vhost.template for examples.
+Configuration files for external modules are located under /etc/apache2/conf.d/ and are loaded in /etc/apache2/default-serv-er.conf by default.
+For more fine-grained control you can comment out the inclusion in /etc/apache2/default-serv-er.conf and add it to specific virtual hosts only.
+See /etc/apache2/default-server.conf and add it to specific virtual hosts only.
+See /etc/apache2/vhosts.d/vhost.template for examples.

-32.4.3 Base and Extension Modules
+38.4.3 Base and Extension Modules

 All base and extension modules are described in detail in the Apache documentation.
 Only a brief description of the most important modules is available here.
-Refer to http://httpd.a-pache.org/docs/2.4/mod/ to learn details about each module.
+Refer to http://httpd.a-pache.org/docs/2.4/mod/ a to learn details about each module.